-Medical Microbiology 205; the balance of courses from medical microbiology, microbiology and biochemistry, biochemistry, botany and zoology according to student's need as determined by a studies committee; participation in microbiology seminars throughout residency; doctoral dissertation research 20-35 hours.
+Medical Microbiology 220; the balance of courses from medical microbiology, microbiology and biochemistry, biochemistry, botany and zoology according to student's need as determined by a studies committee; participation in microbiology seminars throughout residency; doctoral dissertation research 20 to 35 hours.
 This program is co-sponsored with Medical Microbiology.

 201 General Biochemistry.
 Broad coverage of biochemistry including principles of analytical biochemistry.
 Prerequisite: Chemistry 42 or 141.
-Three hours and Lab (one hour) as MCBI 210.
-Offered each semester.
+Three hours and lab (one hour) as MCBI 210.
+Racusen, Kent.

 202 Advanced Biochemistry.
-A study of metabolic cycles with emphasis on research methods involving radioisotopes and chromatography.
+A study of metabolic cycles emphasizing research methods involving radioisotopes and chromatography.
 Prerequisite: 201 or 203 or permission of the instructor.
-Three hours and Lab (one hour) as MCBI 211.
+Three hours and lab (one hour) as MCBI 211.
 Currier.

 203 Molecular Biology.
 The structure and biological function of nucleic acids, proteins, and enzymes.
 Emphasis is on optical, electrophoretic, and ultracentrifugal methods.
 Prerequisite: A semester of physical chemistry or permission of instructor.
-Three hours and Lab (one hour) as MCBI 212.
+Three hours and lab (one hour) as MCBI 212.
 Weller.

 220 Environmental Microbiology.
 The activities of microorganisms, primarily bacteria, in air, soil, and water.
 Prerequisite: A previous course in microbiology.
-Three hours and Lab (one hour) as MCBI 221.
+Three hours and lab (one hour) as MCBI 221.
 Sjogren.
-Alternate years, 1983-84.
+Alternate years, 1984-85.

 254 Microbial Biochemistry.
 The chemical composition and metabolism of microbial cells.
 Prerequisites: 55, 201, or permission of instructor.
-Three hours and Lab (one hour) as MCBI 255.
+Three hours and lab (one hour) as MCBI 255.
 Sjogren.
-Alternate years, 1984-85.
+Alternate years, 1985-86.

 295 Special Topics.
 Lectures, readings, laboratory studies, or field trips.
 Format and subject matter at the instructor's discretion.
 Spring, summer, and fall.
 Prerequisite: Departmental permission.
 Credit to be arranged.